sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 For each date contained in the archives, the extracted information was then sorted into a dataframe (Pandas), and saved to .csv file.
 When data were extracted for the entire timeline, I loaded the resulting .csv files into a MySQL database for final storage.

 The archive contains listings of very many drug types and from thousands of vendors.
-To focus on a particular drug, we can extract listings that include text matches to a given product or for a given date, for example, and from there do additional post-processing or analyses.
+To focus on a particular drug, we can extract listings that include text matches to a given product or for a given date, for example, and from there carry out additional post-processing and analyses.
 An example of the type of listings extracted from the archive:

 ![Example drug listings]({{ site.baseurl }}/images/table1.png "Example drug listings")